GetPageSpeed/nginx-extras-docs/docs/lua/openssl.md

 Set the ALPN list to be negotiated with peer.
 Each `alpn` is the plaintext literal for the protocol, like `"h2"`.

+## resty.openssl.crypto

+Module to interact with utility openssl functions.

+### crypto.memcmp

+**syntax**: *res, err = crypto.memcmp(a, b, len)*

+Performs constant-time comparison of 2 memory regions a and b with len bytes.
+See [CRYPTO_memcmp](https://docs.openssl.org/3.2/man3/CRYPTO_memcmp) for more info.
+The 2 memory regions must be of type string or cdata.

+Returns 0 if the memory regions are equal and nonzero otherwise.

 ## Functions for stack-like objects